Decision search

 -

-Summary: We will not investigate Mrs X’s complaint about the Councils poor communication.
-This is because further investigation is unlikely to lead to a different outcome.
+Summary: We will not investigate this complaint about how the Council conducted a parenting assessment.
+This is because the Council have amended the parenting assessment and further investigation would not lead to a different outcome.